 Check out these metric benchmarks (including for open rate) to help you understand how your emails stack up.

-How to measure click-through rate
+How to measure click through rate (CTR)

 Unique link clicks vs. all link clicks